mindspore-ai/docs/docs/mindformers/docs/source_en/index.rst

 Based on MindSpore's built-in parallel technology and component-based design, the MindSpore Transformers suite has the following features:

-- One-click initiation of single or multi card pre-training, fine-tuning, inference, and deployment processes for large models;
+- One-click initiation of single or multi-card pre-training, fine-tuning, inference, and deployment processes for large models;
-- Provides rich multi-dimensional hybrid parallel capabilities for flexible and easy-to-use personalized configuration;
+- Provide rich multi-dimensional hybrid parallel capabilities for flexible and easy-to-use personalized configuration;
 - System-level deep optimization on large model training and inference, native support for ultra-large-scale cluster efficient training and inference, rapid fault recovery;
 - Support for configurable development of task components.
 Any module can be enabled by unified configuration, including model network, optimizer, learning rate policy, etc.;
 - Provide real-time visualization of training accuracy/performance monitoring indicators.

 Users can refer to `Overall Architecture <https://www.mindspore.cn/mindformers/docs/en/master/introduction/overview.html>`_ and `Model Library <https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html>`_ to get a quick overview of the MindSpore Transformers system architecture, and the list of supported foundation models.

-The open source code repository for MindSpore Transformers is located at `Gitee | MindSpore/mindformers <https://gitee.com/mindspore/mindformers>`_.
+The open-source code repository for MindSpore Transformers is located at `Gitee | MindSpore/mindformers <https://gitee.com/mindspore/mindformers>`_.

 If you have any suggestions for MindSpore Transformers, please contact us via `issue <https://gitee.com/mindspore/mindformers/issues>`_ and we will handle them promptly.